fenic.core

 PredicateExampleCollection

-–Collection of examples for semantic predicate operations.
+–Collection of input-to-boolean examples for predicate operations.

 -